Easy Buttermilk Blueberry Breakfast Cake

 A great make-ahead recipe

-In case you needed more convincing, the batter for this Easy Buttermilk Blueberry Breakfast Cake can be made ahead of time.
+In case you need more convincing, the batter for this Easy Buttermilk Blueberry Breakfast Cake can be made ahead of time.
 Simply cover, then keep it in the refrigerator overnight for an early morning bake.
 You can even stash the cake away in the freezer to enjoy later, it’s that easy!

 Buttermilk Blueberry Breakfast Cake. - harvestandnourish.com